mxtommy/Kip/README.md

 **Setup**
 1. Fire up your local dev instance with `npm run dev`.
-2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/@mxtommy/kip`
+2. Hit Run/Start Debugging in Visual Code or point your favorite browser to `http://localhost:4200/@mxtommy/kip`.
+Alternatively to start the dev server and connect using remote devices use such as your phone: `ng serve --configuration=dev --serve-path=/@mxtommy/kip/ --host=<your computer's IP> --port=4200 --disable-host-check`
 3. Voila!

 *As you work on source code and save files, the app will automatically reload in the browser with your latest changes.*